 The salary of Council members shall be set by ordinance.
 No increase in salary shall become effective as to any member in office when such ordinance is adopted nor as to newly elected Council members unless the ordinance is adopted prior to the election of the new Council members.
 Council members in office when such ordinance is adopted may be paid the increased salary only if and when they are elected to succeed themselves.
 No increase in salary may be passed as emergency legislation.

 2.07 POWERS OF THE COUNCIL.

-(6) Adopt an appropriation ordinance and delegate its enforcement to the Mayor;
+(10) Adopt an appropriation ordinance and delegate its execution to the City Manager;

-(7) Authorize the levy of taxes and the issuance of bonds, as provided in this Charter;
+(11) Authorize the levy of taxes and assessments, the issuance of notes and bonds, and the ability to incur debt, as provided in this Charter;

 2.08 DIVISION OF CITY INTO WARDS.